 Theo has over 20 years of professional experience in the United States, Europe and New Zealand, across research, government and engineering consulting.
 After receiving his Ph.D. degree in stochastic groundwater hydrology from the University of South Carolina, USA, he returned to Greece where he started his own advisory services company specialising in water resources management, water and groundwater and was appointed Senior Advisor to the Greek Ministry of Environment, Energy and Climate Change.
 In 2013, he moved to New Zealand to lead Beca’s groundwater modelling team, where he led large environmental and infrastructure engineering projects in the greater Pacific region.
 In late 2016, Theo joined ESR’s Groundwater Research Group.

 Theo holds a Master’s degree in Civil and Environmental Engineering from Aristotle University of Thessaloniki, Greece and a Master’s and a Doctoral degree in Groundwater Hydrology from the University of South Carolina, USA.
-After receiving his doctoral degree Theo worked for 10 years at various government advisory roles in Europe.
-He joined ESR in 2016, after working for four year as an engineering consultant in Auckland.
+He is currently serving in numerous committees and is the president of the New Zealand Chapter of the International Association of Hydrogeologists(external link).